 The mother’s ovum has an option of making a choice of the kind of chromosome in the sperm and discarding the other, hence the mother’s anatomy also plays a significant role.

 It has been vindicated through various studies of modern embryology that the ovary can release ovum from the left side or the right side during the initial 10 to 12 days of the menstruation period for fertilization.
-However Vedic science states that the side from which the ovum is released depends on one’s horoscope and alignment of stars & planets at that particular time.
+However Vedic science states that the side from which the ovum is released depends on one’s horoscope and the alignment of stars & planets at that particular time.

 Below is an effective and prevalent method used to control the gender of your child and this method work successfully, 4 out of 5 times.